target/mmk-ui-api/docs/README.md

     * A request has matched a known IOC, typically a known digital skimming domain.
   * Unknown Domain
     * A request has been made to a new domain that the system has not seen before.
-  * Yara Skimmer something
+  * YARA Skimmer something
-    * A Yara rule has matched against one of the Javascript files loaded
+    * A YARA rule has matched against one of the Javascript files loaded
-  * Yara Payload
+  * YARA Payload
-    * A Yara rule as matched against some network traffic
+    * A YARA rule as matched against some network traffic

 By default these Alerts will be added to Merry Maker's database and can be reviewed inside the system.
 There is also built in support for [GoAlert](#goalert), which is a Target open source project that provides "on-call scheduling, automated escalations, and notifications", and [Kafka](#kafka).